slimtoolkit/slim/README.md

 * `--mount` - mount volume analyzing image (the mount parameter format is identical to the `-v` mount command in Docker) [zero or more]
 * `--include-path` - Include directory or file from image [zero or more]
 * `--include-path-file` - Load directory or file includes from a file
+* `--include-bin value` - Include binary from image (executable or shared object using its absolute path)
+* `--include-exe value` - Include executable from image (by executable name)
+* `--include-shell` - Include basic shell functionality
 * `--env` - override ENV analyzing image [zero or more]
 * `--workdir` - override WORKDIR analyzing image
 * `--network` - override default container network settings analyzing image